1. The atmosphere is the envelope of_____________.

 Explanation: Hot winds blowing in May–June, raising temperatures.

-72. The warm dry wind of USA and Canada that melts snow is called:
+72. The warm dry wind of USA and Canada that melts snow is called_____________.

 A) Bora